Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-This work proposes, develops, and experimentally validates keyhole imaging---a new technique to reconstruct the shape and location of a hidden object from NLOS measurement captured along a single optical path.
-The proposed recovery method relies on object motion to gather the measurement diversity needed for reconstruction.
-Our experiments demonstrate that horizontal object motion provides enough measurement diversity to produce excellent tracks of an object's location and reasonable reconstructions of an object's albedo.
+\Section{Discussion} This work proposes, develops, and experimentally validates keyhole imaging---a new technique to reconstruct the shape and location of a hidden object from NLOS measurement captured along a single optical path.
+Whereas in standard NLOS imaging one scans multiple points across a relay surface to form a synthetic aperture, in keyhole imaging one scans a single point and the trajectory of the object determines the size and shape of the synthetic aperture.
+This distinction has important implications.

-\paragraph{Limitations} While our reconstructions contain artifacts, these can be attributed to the challenging sampling geometry associated with keyhole imaging of an object moving along a horizontal plane.
-For vertically-oriented objects (i.e.~along $x$ and $y$), horizontal object motion (along $x$ and $z$) corresponds to a sampling pattern with low measurement diversity along the reconstructed image plane.
-This is fundamentally more challenging than the standard NLOS configuration, where the measurement diversity along $x$ and $y$ is aligned with the image plane.
-Thus even when object location is known, as in the GD results, some artifacts result. \\

-Because of the limited power of our laser, our experiments did not reconstruct a continuously moving object.
-Rather, our object rested 10 seconds at a series of points on a known $33\times 33$ grid.
-However, imaging objects with continuous motion could potentially be achieved using a more powerful laser, such as those used in other non-line-of-sight imaging work~\cite{Liu:2019,Lindell:2019:Wave}, which are $10\,000\times$ brighter than ours.
-Resolving finer object trajectories could also be achieved by increasing the resolution of the reconstruction grid, though at increased computational cost.
+\paragraph{Resolution Limits} Keyhole imaging performance is upper-bounded by the performance of conventional NLOS system with an equivalent synthetic aperture.
+Our simulation results from the previous section indicate this bound is fairly tight.
+The larger distinction between keyhole and conventional NLOS is that (with planar, horizontal object motion) keyhole's synthetic aperture is a horizontal surface rather than vertical wall.
+This change results in significantly different resolution limits.

+In the appendix, following the analysis conducted in~\cite{OToole:2018}, we derive resolution limits associated with the $\omega_x\times\omega_z$ horizontal synthetic aperture illustrated in Figure~\ref{fig:ResLimits1}.
+In particular, we assume that the detector has Gaussian jitter with standard deviation $\sigma_{SPAD}$ and derive lower bounds on the resolutions in the $x$, $y$, and $z$ directions, defined simply as the minimum spacing at which two nearby points would produce distinguishable measurements.
+Our analysis shows that

+where $c$ is the speed of light and $\gamma=2\sqrt{2\ln 2 }\sigma_{SPAD}$ is the full-width at half maximum of the temporal jitter.
+The $x$, $y$, and $z$ coordinates are given assuming the origin is at the center of the synthetic aperture with respect to the $x$ direction and on the edge nearest the object with respect to the $z$ direction.
+See Figures~\ref{fig:ResLimits1} and~\ref{fig:SimSetup}(l) for reference.

+These results imply that the resolution in any dimension is lower bounded by $\frac{c\gamma}{2}$ and that the resolution in the $x$ and $z$ dimensions improves as the synthetic aperture gets larger with respect to $x$ and $z$ respectively.
+That is, the resolution in $x$ and $z$ improves as the object translates more in the $x$ and $z$ directions.
+The above results also imply that near the height of sampling point on the wall, that is as $y$ approaches $0$, the system has very limited resolution in the vertical ($\Delta y$) direction; the bound described by \eqref{eqn:deltaY} approaches infinity.